aristanetworks/avd/ansible_collections/arista/avd/README.md

 ansible-galaxy collection install arista.avd
 ```

-You can also include it in a requirements.yml file and install it with ansible-galaxy collection install -r requirements.yml, using the format:
+You can also include it in a `requirements.yml` file and install it with `ansible-galaxy collection install -r requirements.yml`, using the format:

 ```yaml
 collections: